The Mask (comics): Joker/Mask

 The Joker inadvertently gets his hands on the magical mask after it is found in a Gotham City museum.
 With its power, the Joker begins to feel it is time to rejuvenate his career as a criminal, taking over Gotham TV and broadcasting his own shows.
+Meanwhile, his sidekick Harley Quinn is unable to cope with the change and gets jealous when she is temporarily replaced by two women called the Jokettes.
+She immediately seeks help from Poison Ivy who not only kills the Jokettes but secretly tries to obtain the Mask but to no avail.

-Lieutenant Kellaway finds his way to Gotham and helps Batman and Commissioner Gordon to defeat the newly super-powered Joker, Batman determining that the mask is not having its usual psychological effect on the wearer as the Joker always expressed his 'innermost desires', with the mask merely making him unstoppable.
+Lieutenant Kellaway finds his way to Gotham and helps Batman and Commissioner Gordon to defeat the newly super-powered Joker, Batman determining that the Mask is not having its usual psychological effect on the wearer as the Joker always expressed his 'innermost desires', with the mask merely making him unstoppable.
 Batman is able to trick the Joker into removing the Mask by claiming that the villain is no longer funny, and is relying on tired schtick and the power of the Mask instead of using his own style, prompting the Joker's original head to emerge from his shoulder and actually converse with his Mask-head before he takes it off.
-Lieutenant Kellaway asks Batman to give him the Mask.
-Batman agrees and the Mask is last seen as Kellaway digs up Stanley Ipkiss's grave and buries the Mask there with his corpse.
+The Joker, Harley, and Ivy are arrested and although he is furious by his defeat, he manages to reconcile his relationship with Harley.
+Lieutenant Kellaway asks Batman to give him the Mask, to which he agrees, and the Mask is last seen as Kellaway digs up Stanley Ipkiss's grave and buries the Mask there with his corpse.